microsoft/psi-samples/Samples/SimpleVoiceActivityDetector/README.md

 vad.Write("VAD", store);
 ```

 To actually generate a VAD stream, we could either run the application live again and speak into the microphone as we did before, or we could use the powerful _replay_ functionality of \\psi to run this modified pipeline over the data we had already collected.
 This is an important strategy for these kinds of systems.
-We want to re-run many times in a row over the same data, iteractively adjusting and tuning parameters and observing how the application responds and performs.
+We often want to re-run many times in a row over the same data, iteratively adjusting and tuning parameters and observing how the application responds and performs.

-In this example, all we need to do is replace the line that creates the `microphone` stream from an `AudioCapture` component, to one that _reads_ the audio stream from the previously persisted store.
-This is accomplished with the `PsiStore.Open` method to open the store, with arguments specifying the pipeline object, the name of the store, and its location.
+In this example, all we need to do is replace the line of code that creates the `microphone` stream from an `AudioCapture` component, to one that _reads_ the audio stream from the previously persisted store.
+This is accomplished first with the `PsiStore.Open` method to open the store, with arguments specifying the pipeline object, the name of the store, and its location.
 We then use the `OpenStream<T>` method to open the stream of `AudioBuffer` called "Audio" that exists in the store.

 ```csharp
 // Create the microphone, acoustic feature extractor, and connect them